0art-vandelay0/capstone/README.md

 -   4:55p: Finally got .env variables to read but still unsuccessful POST sms.
 Need to figure out passing body, to, from

         Body: None, To: None, From: None

+-   SMS works now!
+Test sms was sent to my phone with Coava code when prompted.